25

 • 3

 $\begingroup$ Excellent.
-Slightly dubious about the humongous ammounts of laser energy needed, but it should work fine and vapourise any unwanted visiting bats. $\endgroup$ Apr 22, 2020 at 16:04
+Slightly dubious about the humongous ammounts of laser energy needed, but it should work fine and vapourise any unwanted visiting bats. $\endgroup$ Commented Apr 22, 2020 at 16:04

 • 2

 $\begingroup$ @Anewnormal.
 Yeah that one is a bit far-fetched.
 If you had lasers powerful to exert that kind of physical force, they'd also be producing a monstrous amount of heat, and you'd likely just blast holes through the ceiling rather than propping it up.
 Unless those ceilings are made from some ridiculously durable fictional material, because I don't think any known modern material could withstand that much energy without vaporizing.
 (Laser sails are another story, but those only work in the friction-less vacuum of space.
-Also only theoretical so far.) $\endgroup$ Apr 22, 2020 at 19:26
+Also only theoretical so far.) $\endgroup$ Commented Apr 22, 2020 at 19:26

 • 1